Gavin-Thomas/Casper-Test-Simulator/README.md

 - For my own prep.
 Feel free to use!
 - Works best with Mac OS, but feel free to adjust the code to fit your operating system

+  **TO DOWNLOAD: download casper_simulator.py and make sure you have the dependencies installed, then go ahead and run it!**

 ### DEPENDENCIES:
 1. Python 3.x with tkinter installed.
 2. FFmpeg installed and accessible via the system's PATH.